 You may be strong, but still the blows

 In the self same way at the self same time,

 Don't be too harsh with the man who sins

 That you have no sins of your own.

 For you know perhaps, if the tempters voice

 As it did to him when he went astray,

 'Twould cause you to falter, too.

 (This poem, written on a worn piece of paper in very faded ink, was among my grandmothers things when she died.
-I know she didn't write it and I don't know where she got it but it exemplified the way she lived.
+I later learned it was written in 1895.
+I don't know where my grandmother got the poem but it exemplified the way she lived.
 Denny)